larsthorup/testrunner/README.md

 ## watch mode using esm loader to track dependencies

-- do not write a file - keep in memory - pass deps from worker
+- [x] do not write a file - keep in memory - pass deps from worker
-- collect all test files
+- [x] collect all test files
-- run all tests
+- [x] run all tests
-- [x] generate deps per test
+- [x] trace deps per test
+- [x] deps tracer should run AFTER esmock, so that mocked dependencies are used instead of real dependencies
 - watch file system for changes, including new test files
 - select tests impacted by changes via dependency tree
   - B.isLoadedBy = []